This post may contain affiliate links. Please see my disclosure for more details!

 - Preheat your oven to 180C/160C Fan and line a 9″ square baking tray with parchment paper.

-- Melt together the Butter, and Dark Chocolate in a heatproof bowl over a pan of boiling water, on the microwave for 1-2 minutes until melted.
+- Melt together the unsalted butter/baking spread, and dark chocolate in a heatproof bowl over a pan of boiling water, on the microwave for 1-2 minutes until melted.
 Leave to the side to cool to room temperature!

 - Using an electric whisk/stand mixer, whisk together the eggs & caster sugar for a few minutes until the colour has turned pale, is very mousse like, and is double the original volume of the amount of eggs + sugar!